Technology & Engineering

 Early invitro comparative studies have demonstrated that, compared to existing treatment options, Varnish VLC provides:

-We are working alongside PSP Dental to scale up production from the lab to the market.
-We’re looking for distributors and partners to help us bring Varnish VLC to dentists worldwide.
+We are working alongside PSP Dental to scale up production from the lab to the market, and we’re looking for distributors and partners to help us bring Varnish VLC to dentists worldwide.

 Contact